“I Resent My Sister’s Pregnancy”

 So, how do you retain hope while also balancing your expectations?
 Therapy can help, so if you’ve stopped going, please consider going back.
 It could be especially helpful as you embrace this exciting but exhausting stage of your life as a new mother.
 I would also continue to remind yourself that relationships don’t change overnight, and they don’t change by way of only one person making an investment.
 Continue making some investment in your family relationships, but make and honor your own boundaries.
 Don’t give more than you feel you are getting in return.

-Send a message to your sister – an email or text will do — saying you heard her good news and you’re happy for her.
+Send a message to your sister – a text or email will do — saying you heard her good news and you’re happy for her.
 Do not expect a response.
 Your job is to make a small investment, which a quick note to her will do.
 If she cares to return your small investment, she will, and you can make a slightly bigger investment the next time.
 The key is to never give much more of yourself than she’s giving.
 That will help you to balance your hope with your expectations.
 The same goes for the rest of the family as well.

 Finally, despite your relationship with your family of origin, you have control in creating the “normal family experience” you crave.
-You have your own child now and, I have to assume, a partner with whom you share your child.
+You have your own child now and, I assume, a partner with whom you share your child.
 I hope you also have some close friends – people you might consider your “chosen family.”
 With these people, you can share the love and support you hoped to share with the family you grew up with.
 Shift your expectations to the circle of people who have not disappointed you so deeply, and while you make small, incremental investments – as warranted — in your family of origin, make the much bigger investments in your child and the people in your life who have made the biggest investments in you.

 The family you crave is not going to look like the family who surrounded you when you were young.
 If you haven’t grieved that yet, you need to.
 But at the same time, the family you crave, while looking different than you expected or wanted, is going to be better for you.
 And it’s in accepting this that your feelings of rejection and resentment will dissipate (and maybe even finally disappear!).
 After all, your family hasn’t rejected you; it’s the people who love you and haven’t rejected you who are your family.

-If you have a relationship/dating question I can help answer, you can send me your letters at wendy(AT)dearwendy.com.
+If you have a relationship/dating question I can help answer, you can send me your letters at [email protected].

 Honestly?
 My take is the polar opposite Why so sympathetic, Wendy?
 I mean — c’mon!
 The LW comes across as petty whiney.
 More — offers up no REAL evidence of mistreatment.
 Just vague obtuse gobbledygook.
 NEWSFLASH!
 A persons feelings aren’t necessarily based in fact or reality.